koursaros-ai/nboost/README.md

 <h2 align="center">What is it</h2>

 ⚡**NBoost** is a scalable, search-api-boosting platform for developing and deploying SOTA models to improve the relevance of search results.

+ **NBoost** can also be used as the backbone for question answering or other downstream tasks that require ranked inputs.

 <h2 align="center">Overview</h2>
 **This project is still under development and the core package is not ready for distribution**